mgleis/disk-usage-insights/plugin/readme.txt

 == Changelog ==

 = 1.2 =
-* Support for really big or slow installations (complete code rewrite and usage of job queues)
+* Support for really big and slow installations (complete code rewrite, usage of sqlite as a database and job queues on top of it)

 = 1.1 =
 * Support for Multisite installations (user must have privilege "manage_sites" which Super Admins have by default)